-The 1521 draws power from either a DC power supply (the included AC adapter) connected to the DC input or the internal rechargeable battery pack.
-To use the AC adapter, plug it into a wall outlet of the appropriate voltage and insert the DC plug into the DC power input of the 1521 (see Figure 2.)
-To use the battery pack it must first be fully charged using the AC adapter (see Section 6.1).
+The 1522 draws power either from a DC power supply (the included AC adapter) connected to the DC input or from the internal rechargeable battery pack.
+To use the AC adapter, plug it into a wall outlet of the appropriate voltage and insert the DC plug into the DC power input of the 1522 (see Figure 2.)
+The battery pack must first be fully charged prior to using the AC adapter (see Section 6.1).